turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 * I know I'm interested in ______ kind of work.
 Do you have any advice on how I could learn more about that?
 * How did you figure out where you wanted to start with your first job?
 How has that influenced your career?
 * Is there anyone you would recommend I talk to at your company or in the tech industry at large?
 Would you be able to make an introduction for me?

+#### FAQs & Things to Keep in Mind

+* What constitutes networking?
+Do I have to talk to someone in person/on a call?
+A: Networking is building a relationship.
+To do that, it involves having a conversation.
+The way that conversation takes place -- on a call, through email or Slack messages, DMs on Twitter -- is entirely up to you.
+* How do I go about contacting someone if I don't have their email?
+A: There are [several sites listed here](/resources/outreach_networking_resources) that can help you find people's email addresses.
+* What if my contact is busy this week and we can't connect to do this activity?
+A: That is totally fine.
+Things happen.
+But you should still set up a time with them to network with them once they are free.
+And in the meantime, try to reach out to a second person to network with (the more people you talk to over the course of your time at Turing, the better!).
+* Is this the only networking activity we'll be doing?
+A: No, we'll be exploring networking from multiple different angles and discuss how to approach it for both general research and for job applications.
+This activity is meant to get you started!

 ## Check for Understanding
 Complete the [final section of the refection sheet for this lesson](https://docs.google.com/document/d/1EQ6eMTKmS0xeLMfmAu1bxZtkQzeIW0BFlye-DlpSkSk/edit?usp=sharing) by creating your networking goal. **This is a deliverable for Mod 1.** <a name="cfu"></a>